mainmatter/mainmatter.com/workshops/_posts/2016-12-17-ember-basics.md

     cover the various micro-libraries that serve as Ember's foundation.
   duration: 120
   agenda_items:
-  - title: The Ember Ecosystem
-    description: One of the great strengths of ember.js is the surrounding ecosystem of official and community libraries, build tools, conferences and resources.
-      We'll give you a comprehensive introduction to many aspects of the ember world, so you know just where to go for libraries, questions, documentation and events!
-    item_type: lecture
-    start_time: '10:30'
-    duration: 30
-  - title: Structure of an App
-    description: We'll create a new ember app using ember-cli, and explore the code that's been generated for us.
-Some of these folders contain **JavaScript**, some contain **Handlebars templates** and some contain **CSS**.
-    item_type: lecture
-    start_time: '9:45'
-    duration: 45
   - title: Philosophy of Ember
     description: Ember aims to be a complete and holistic solution to building complex single-page web applications.
 We'll discuss the advantages and challenges of